 What is Play Therapy?

-Play Therapy with Adults can be in the form of Sandplay Therapy, SoulCollage®, Expressive Arts, Poetry, Music, etc... interventions utilized with children can be modified to meet the needs of teens and adults to help access their inner child, to help uncover underlying issues and address feelings of being "stuck" that may stem from early childhood traumas.
-Externalizing a problem through a playful modality can help an adult find creative solutions to current struggles.
+Play Therapy with adults can take various forms, such as Sandplay Therapy, SoulCollage®, expressive arts, poetry, music, and more.
+Interventions typically used with children can be modified for teens and adults to help access the "inner child," uncover underlying issues, and address feelings of being "stuck" that may stem from early childhood traumas.
+Externalizing a problem through playful modalities can enable adults to discover creative solutions to current challenges.

-For more information on play therapy, please visit the Association for Play Therapy website www.a4pt.org
+For more information on Play Therapy, please visit the Association for Play Therapy website.

-Play Therapy with Adults can be in the form of Sandplay Therapy, SoulCollage®, Expressive Arts, Poetry, Music, etc... interventions utilized with children can be modified to meet the needs of teens and adults to help access their inner child, to help uncover underlying issues and address feelings of being "stuck" that may stem from early childhood traumas.
-Externalizing a problem through a playful modality can help an adult find creative solutions to current struggles.
+Play Therapy with adults can take various forms, such as Sandplay Therapy, SoulCollage®, expressive arts, poetry, music, and more.
+Interventions typically used with children can be modified for teens and adults to help access the "inner child," uncover underlying issues, and address feelings of being "stuck" that may stem from early childhood traumas.
+Externalizing a problem through playful modalities can enable adults to discover creative solutions to current challenges.

-For more information on play therapy, please visit the Association for Play Therapy website www.a4pt.org
+For more information on Play Therapy, please visit the Association for Play Therapy website.